aaronbloomfield/ccc/hws/intro/index.md

 about how to sign a message can be found [here](https://niels.nu/blog/2016/java-rsa.html).
 You may use any of the code on those pages for your program.
-Note that the Java version on the submission server is 1.8.
+Note that the Java version on the submission server is OpenJDK 1.11.
 We provide some methods in the [Sample.java](Sample.java)
 ([html](Sample.java.html)) file for you to use.

-**C/C++:** Boost is installed, as well as the openssl library.
-There are many great things about C and C++, but we think this will give you a real headache if you try to implement it in C or C++.
+~~**C/C++:** Boost is installed, as well as the openssl library.
+There are many great things about C and C++, but we think this will give you a real headache if you try to implement it in C or C++.~~

 ## File format